On the Integral Part of A-Motivic Cohomology: Models and the integral part of -motivic cohomology

-In Section \ref{sec:integral-models-A-motives-global}, we treat the case where $\underline{M}$ is an $A$-motive over a global function field $S=F$ where $R$ is a Dedekind domain whose fraction field is $F$.
+In Subsection \ref{sec:integral-models-A-motives-global}, we treat the case where $\underline{M}$ is an $A$-motive over a global function field $S=F$ where $R$ is a Dedekind domain whose fraction field is $F$.
 If $\fp$ is a non zero prime ideal of $R$, we obtain an $A$-motive $\underline{M}_{F_{\fp}}$ by base field extension from $F$ to its completion $F_{\fp}$.
-Our Proposition \ref{prop-existence-of-maximal-integral-model-global} explain how to recover the maximal integral model of $\underline{M}$ from the data of the maximal integral models of $\underline{M}_{F_{\fp}}$ for all $\fp$.
+Our Proposition \ref{prop-existence-of-maximal-integral-model-global} explains how to recover the maximal integral model of $\underline{M}$ from the data of the maximal integral models of $\underline{M}_{F_{\fp}}$ for all $\fp$. \\